ramanlameika/UniTra/README.md

-# International Public transit fare-
+# International Public transit fare

 Creating a comprehensive international transit ticketing system involves a complex set of functionalities, including user authentication, payment processing, route planning, and ticket issuance.
 Developing such a system from scratch requires careful consideration of security, scalability, and user experience.
-Below is a simplified outline of components you might consider for your transit ticketing startup source code using Python.
+Below is a simplified outline of components you might consider for your transit ticketing startup source code.
 Note that this is a high-level overview, and each section can be significantly more detailed.
+Python idea approx steps

 1. User Authentication:
 Implement a user authentication system using a secure method (e.g., JWT tokens).
 Allow users to register, log in, and reset passwords securely.